GigaCloud Technology (NASDAQ:GCT) CEO Lei Wu Sells 30,000 Shares

-GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 30,000 shares of the business’s stock in a transaction on Friday, March 13th.
-The stock was sold at an average price of $41.36, for a total value of $1,240,800.00.
-Following the transaction, the chief executive officer directly owned 210,000 shares of the company’s stock, valued at $8,685,600.
-This trade represents a 12.50% decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+GigaCloud Technology Inc. (NASDAQ:GCT – Get Free Report) CEO Lei Wu sold 30,000 shares of the stock in a transaction on Wednesday, March 18th.
+The stock was sold at an average price of $43.21, for a total value of $1,296,300.00.
+Following the completion of the transaction, the chief executive officer directly owned 120,000 shares of the company’s stock, valued at approximately $5,185,200.
+The trade was a 20.00% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

 Lei Wu also recently made the following trade(s):